What Happens If I Don't Pay My Second Mortgage?

 Filing for bankruptcy might provide some relief.
 Filing for bankruptcy can potentially reduce or eliminate this type of debt.

 If you're facing a foreclosure and have multiple liens on your property, consider talking to a foreclosure attorney to find out what will happen to those liens and learn about various options in your particular circumstances.
-Also, read about alternatives to foreclosure and make an appointment to talk to a (free) HUD-approved housing counselor.
+Also, make an appointment to talk to a (free) HUD-approved housing counselor.

 FACING FORECLOSURE ?